Cracking the Cricket Umpire Calls (What’s Really Going On ?)

 · Bouncer Warning – The umpire raises one hand to shoulder height for a short-pitched ball warning.

-· Time Out – The umpire crosses both arms above their head to signal a timeout in the match.
+· Time Out – The umpire crosses both arms above his head to signal a timeout in the match.

 · End of Over – The umpire raises one arm and calls “Over” to signal the completion of six deliveries.